 - Food expense loans are to be used to cover food, cleaning supplies, and other household items.
 CIS food expenses loans are not to be used to cover any other personal expenses such as travel or credit card payments, nor should the funds be sent home.

-- CIS administrators will establish the policy at the beginning of September for the 2-year duration of the graduate program.
+- CIS administrators will establish the policy at the beginning of September for the two-year duration of the graduate program.

-- CIS students will receive the food expense loan amount in their student accounts on or before the 1st day of every month from September to April for up to 2 years.
+- CIS students will receive the food expense loan amount in their student accounts on or before the 1st day of every month from September to April for up to two years.

 - CIS students are eligible to receive up to $110 a month of living expense loans to cover utilities expenses.